theyareonit/linux-gaming-optimization/README.md

 ## Xorg

 The most popular implementation of the X11 display protocol.
-The more mature and better-supported option compared to Wayland, usually the best choice if you want things to "just work".
+The more mature and better-supported option compared to Wayland.
 Xorg may also make it easier to configure GPU and input related settings, depending on your setup and needs.

 Ensure you disable desktop composition while gaming if using Xorg.
 The way to do this will depend on your choice of compositor/DE.
 I personally don't use desktop composition anywhere, because the latency bothers me more than the tearing even on the desktop, but it's up to you.